phaul1/nexus-setup/README.md

 ---

 ## **Conclusion**
-This guide provides a complete reset and reinstall process to fix common issues with Nexus CLI and node setup.
+This helps completely reset and reinstall processes to fix common issues with Nexus CLI and node setup.
 If you continue to experience problems, check the official Nexus documentation or community support for further troubleshooting.

 ---